Baby not opening mouth wide enough to latch? How to help.

 The key is positioning.

-The gape reflex — the one that makes babies open wide — is triggered when your baby’s chin touches your body first, not their lips.
-If your nipple reaches their lips before their chin is planted, the cue to open wide gets cut off, and you’ll often end up with a shallow, painful latch.
+The gape reflex — the reflex that makes babies open wide — is triggered when your baby’s chin touches your body first, not their lips.
+If your nipple reaches their lips before their chin is planted, the cue to open wide never happens, and you’ll often end up with a shallow, painful latch.

 If you were taught to stroke your nipple down your baby’s lips to get them to open, you’re not alone — that advice is common.

-But it often leads to sucking instead of gaping, which makes feeding harder instead of easier.
+But it often leads to sucking instead of gaping, which makes feeding harder — and more painful — instead of easier.

 Positioning to Help